Ace1928/glyph_forge/SECURITY.md

 ---

-*ASCII Forge security updates align across all environments with precision.
+*Glyph Forge security updates align across all environments with precision.
 Our security policy evolves continuously as we refine our practices.*